CeceliaCrumlish/Sentiment_analysis_machine_learning/README.md

 Classified IMDB reviews, performed varied hyperparameter testing on several models including MLPS, SVN’s and Logistic Regression models, reported and interpreted results of testing to find the most optimal model.

 *Dependencies*
-using SKLEARN, panndas, and spaCy
+using SKLEARN, pandas, and spaCy, and Gridsearch for hyper parameter optimization